-Frank Federico, RPh, IHI Vice President, is engaged in the work in Qatar with Hamad Medical Center and he works in the areas of patient safety, application of reliability principles in health care, preventing surgical complications, and improving perinatal care.
-He is faculty for the IHI Patient Safety Executive Training Program and co-chaired a number of Patient Safety Collaboratives.
+Frank Federico, RPh, Vice President, IHI, led the patient safety work in Qatar with Hamad Medical Center.
+He works in the areas of patient safety, the application of reliability principles in health care, and capability development for leaders and middle managers.
+He is faculty for the IHI Patient Safety Executive Development Program and co-chaired a number of patient safety Collaboratives.
 Prior to joining IHI, Mr. Federico was the Program Director of the Office Practice Evaluation Program and a Loss Prevention/Patient Safety Specialist at Risk Management Foundation of the Harvard Affiliated Institutions, and Director of Pharmacy at Children's Hospital, Boston.
 He has authored numerous patient safety articles, co-authored a book chapter in

 Robert Lloyd, PhD, IHI Vice President, is engaged in the work in Qatar with Hamad Medical Center.
 He provides leadership in the areas of performance improvement strategies, building capacity and capability for improvement, statistical process control methods, and development of strategic dashboards.
 He also serves as faculty for various IHI initiatives and demonstration projects in the US and abroad.
 Before joining IHI, Dr. Lloyd served as the Corporate Director of Quality Resource Services for Advocate Health Care (Oakbrook, IL), Director of Quality Measurement for Lutheran General Health System, Senior Director at the Hospital Research and Educational Trust of AHA, and spent ten years with the Hospital Association of Pennsylvania in leadership roles.
 He is author of numerous articles, reports, and books.